pcraig-madisoncollege-projects/MinecraftJSONGenerator/weeklyReflections.md

 view, and remove command pages.
 I also added a couple success/failure JSPs to correspond to certain actions in the web application.
 Overall, this process went smoothly with minimal issues.

 In order to reach checkpoint 3, I also had to deploy the project up to AWS.
+Despite being review, I had run into some issues when trying to access the database through the web application.
+After much struggling, however, I realized I had not updated all database login information.
+After that, the rest of the process to deploy the project was good.